LightBlueCube/5k-dedi-docker/readme.md

 ## Usage

-> The text under "<>" meanning you have to replace it by youself according to your needs, and delete "<>"

 We currently have two different implementations, you need to choose one according you needs

 **Native**: A simple setup by using native linux server, choose this if you have no idea about which option to pick